aniladanir/ckad/README.md

 - **A NodePort Service is still a normal ClusterIP Service internally.
 NodePort just adds one more way to enter that same Service.**

 - **When traffic arrives at a node via a NodePort, kube-proxy on that node may forward the request to any ready Pod selected by the Service, <ins>regardless of whether that Pod is running on the same node or on a different node within the cluster.<ins>**

+- **Liveness probe restarts a pod on failure, readiness probe cuts traffic to a pod.
+They complement each other.**

+- **Startup protects boot, readiness protects traffic, liveness protects uptime.**